Chloeana/XCL-Blacked/Blacked-Template/README.md

 Hi friends!

-If you're here, you're likely either making or have made a playable character using Multiple Character Framework (MCF) And you want to utilize my Blacked mod to bring BBC to your beautiful character.
+If you're here, you're likely either making or have made a playable character using Multiple Character Framework (MCF)
+and you want to utilize my Blacked mod to bring BBC to your beautiful character.

+These template are intended to be used as an addition to an existing playable character.
+It assumes you have already released mod for your character.

+If you do not want to use this as a separate module (meaning a separate download on Lover's Lab)
+and would instead like to include it in your original code, you will need to make those adjustments to your existing passages yourself.

 The process is *hopefully* straightforward.